censorship-no/chatv3-web/front/README.md

-# front
+# dcomms website

+Website configuration for dcomms, a ready-to-go suite of decentralized communications tools that work with or without Internet.

-Static files in `/dist` directory
+- Static files in /static/ directory
-If you want add servise use `/storage/index.js` Translate interface in `/lang/` directory
+- If you want to add a service use /store/index.js
+- Translate interface in /lang/ directory.

 ## Build Setup